izadoesdev/Digital/README.md

     This command uses `docker-compose.yml` to spin up a PostgreSQL container.

-2.  **Run database migrations**:
+2.  **Initialize the database**:
-    Once the database container is running and healthy, apply the migrations:
+    Once the database container is running and healthy, initialize the database:
     ```bash
-    bun run db:migrate
+    bun run db:push
     ```

 ### Running the Application